-As long as you can pass the medical exam, getting indexed life insurance isn’t difficult.
+As long as you can pass the medical exam, getting indexed life insurance is usually easy.
 Many national insurance providers sell indexed universal policies, including AIG, John Hancock, Nationwide, Prudential and Transamerica.
 Here’s a general overview of how the process works:

-- Meet with an agent: To get indexed life insurance, you’ll want to meet with an agent in person.
-They’ll show you the projections for the policy’s cash value growth, which is based on past performance, fees and other costs.
-They’ll also go over the index options and explain the cap and floor of the policy.
+- Meet with an agent: To get indexed life insurance, you will likely want to meet with an agent in person.
+They can show you the projections for the policy’s cash value growth, which is based on past performance, fees and other costs.
+They will also go over the index options and explain the cap and floor of the policy.

 - Take the medical exam: The next step will be to speak with an underwriter about your medical history and schedule your medical exam.
 During the exam, a medical professional will take your vitals, screen for illnesses and ask you about your lifestyle.

-- Customize and sign your policy: Once you’re approved, you’ll work with an agent to choose your coverage limit, add riders, and select your investment index.
+- Customize and sign your policy: Once you’re approved, you can work with an agent to choose your coverage limit, add riders, and select your investment index.
 Once you’ve signed the policy, your coverage will begin as soon as you make the first payment.